dhcode/big-json-viewer/README.md

 ## Contributing

 Anyone is welcome to contribute.

-If something has changed that affects the Docs/Demo page, run:

-    npm run build-docs
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ### Future TODOs